Arkhorse/Complex-Logger/README.md

     - Use this level for warnings that you dont absolutely need to be printed
 - [ ] Error
     - **Always Enabled**
+    - Use this for anything you consider to be an issue but isnt critical or an exception
 - [ ] Critical
     - **Always Enabled**
+    - Use this for anything critical that breaks
 - [ ] Exception
     - **Always Enabled**
+    - Use this for all exceptions.
+You should always be using a `Try/Catch` if the thing your doing can throw an exception.
+NOTE: Do not rethrow the exception, the ComplexLogger will handle everything.
+Use a return if you must end the method execution at that point

+# Technical Details
+This mod makes use of a generic class to handle extending the base MelonLogger.
+This means that you _cant_ use a class that doesnt extend the `MelonBase` class in some way as the class that you use to instantiate the ComplexLogger `class`.

+This is how the mod actually handles the different levels: https://github.com/Arkhorse/Complex-Logger/blob/1310dbbe4309d7eb9e33cd291971f2d76b3217b7/VisualStudio/Utilities/Logger/ComplexLogger.cs#L147-L176
+Exceptions have additional text and whatnot, so have their own dedicated method: https://github.com/Arkhorse/Complex-Logger/blob/1310dbbe4309d7eb9e33cd291971f2d76b3217b7/VisualStudio/Utilities/Logger/ComplexLogger.cs#L229-L240